unusualcomputers/unusualcomputers/code/mopidy/mopidymixcloud/README.md

 Installation
 ============

-If you already have [mopidy installed](<https://docs.mopidy.com/en/latest/installation/>) and running, you can install just by running on a command line:
+If you already have [mopidy installed](<https://docs.mopidy.com/en/latest/installation/>) and running, you can install just by running on a command line.

+If you are using Mopidy 3:

+    sudo python3 -m pip install Mopidy-Mixcloud

+and for Mopidy 2:

     sudo pip install Mopidy-Mixcloud